 Executive Director: James Kelly

 James has been working in the sector of youth and family services in Vancouver for close to two decades, in both front line and management capacities.
 James began his role as Executive Director at Peak House in 2009, after working with the organization in contract and on call capacities for several years.
-James identifies as trans*, lives in East Van, is passionate about social justice, and committed to providing anti oppressive and inclusive services in his community.
-In addition to his work at Peak House, James serves on community boards, works alongside organizations and individuals providing consultation, workshops, mentorship and leadership training.
+James identifies as trans*, is passionate about social justice, and committed to providing anti oppressive and inclusive services in his community.
+In addition to his work at Peak House, James serves on community boards, and works alongside organizations and individuals providing consultation, workshops, mentorship and leadership training.

 With over 20 years experience working at Peak House, Wendy is the most senior member of the team.
 Her experience in the field, coupled with her experience as a mother of two adult children provides a unique and insightful set of skills and abilities that she brings to the program.